open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 Although messaging systems are not as standardized as, e.g., HTTP, it is assumed that the following definitions are applicable to most of them that have similar concepts at all (names borrowed mostly from JMS):

-A *message* usually consists of headers (or properties, or meta information) and an optional body.
-It is sent by a single message *producer* to:

-* Physically: some message *broker* (which can be e.g., a single server, or a cluster, or a local process reached via IPC).
-The broker handles the actual routing, delivery, re-delivery, persistence, etc. In some messaging systems the broker may be identical or co-located with (some) message consumers.
-* Logically: some particular message *destination*.
+A *message* is an envelope around a potentially empty payload.
+This envelope may offer the possibility to convey additional metadata, often under the key/value form.
+Messages can be delivered to 0, 1, or multiple consumers depending on the dispatching semantic of the protocol.
+Traditional messaging brokers, such as JMS, use the concept of topics when a message is dispatched to potentially multiple consumers and queues when a message is dispatched to a single consumer.
+In a messaging system such as Apache Kafka, consumer groups are used.
+Each record, or message, is sent to a single consumer per consumer group.
+Whether a specific message is processed as if it was sent to a topic or queue entirely depends on the consumer groups and their composition.

 ### Destinations

-A destination is usually identified by some name unique within the messaging system instance, which might look like an URL or a simple one-word identifier.
+A destination is usually identified by some name unique within the messaging system instance, which might look like a URL or a simple one-word identifier.
-Two kinds of destinations are distinguished: *topic*s and *queue*s.
+Traditional messaging involves two kinds of destinations: *topic*s and *queue*s.
-A message that is sent (the send-operation is often called "*publish*" in this context) to a *topic* is broadcasted to all *subscribers* of the topic.
+A message that is sent (the send-operation is often called "*publish*" in this context) to a *topic* is broadcasted to all consumers that have *subscribed* to the topic.
 A message submitted to a queue is processed by a message *consumer* (usually exactly once although some message systems support a more performant at-least-once mode for messages with [idempotent][] processing).

 [idempotent]: https://en.wikipedia.org/wiki/Idempotence